Chactemal — Santa Rita

 The children of Gonzalo Guerrero and Zazil Há were the first known Mestizos (or Mestizaje in Spanish).
 Many, if not most, of the Mestizo people in southern Yucatán and northern Belize are probably descendants of Gonzalo Guerrero and Zazil Há.

-The Santa Rita site is on its way to becoming Belize’s best-known wedding venue.
+The Santa Rita site is one of Belize’s best-known wedding venues.
 The charming legend of the birth of the Mestizos, combined with a perfect Maya temple as a backdrop, makes it a very exotic and romantic location for weddings.